hashicorp/terraform-provider-vsphere/README.md

 * [VMware vSphere][vmware-vsphere-documenation] 6.5 or later.

-    The provider supports versions in accordance with the VMware Product Lifecycle Matrixfrom General Availability to End of General Support.
+    The provider supports versions in accordance with the VMware Product Lifecycle Matrix from General Availability to End of General Support.

     * Learn more: [VMware Product Lifecycle Matrix][vmware-product-lifecycle-matrix]